RedCreator37/HTMLNotepadFX/README.md

 #### This is almost the same as dev branch, except that HTMLEditor is used instead of TextArea

-This is a simple JavaFX notepad app (similar to Windows Notepad with some extra features).
+This is a simple JavaFX HTML notepad/editor app (JavaFX HTMLEditor wrapped in a nice window).

 *This is the first program I put on GitHub.*
 *I hope that you understand that some things aren't done perfectly.*